-The whale shark tour is an exceptional day out on the water.
-There are two versions of the tour depending on when your Karijini tour departs.
-Both tours will collect you from Yardie creek around 8:15am and drive out to the Tantabiddi Boat Ramp.
+These two tours are an exceptional day out on the water.
+The two versions of the tour depending on when your Karijini tour departs.
+Both tours will collect you from Yardie creek around 7:20am and drive out to the Tantabiddi Boat Ramp.
 The marine adventure begins with an introductory snorkel on the beautiful inner Ningaloo Reef.
 Whilst you are swimming the spotter plane will be out searching for whale sharks and other marine life.
-You will be back at camp around 5:00pm.
+You will be back at camp around 2:00pm.

-Whale Shark Interaction Tour
+Deluxe Whale Shark Tour

-- Operates March to July
+- Operates March to mid September